psgrover2010/parry-blog/_drafts/best-way-to-spend-your-time--earn-your-free-ticket-at-3d-art-gallery-vienna-.md

 4. Like others properties in Vienna and to protect this amazing 3D Art Gallery, eating and drinking is not allowed in museum.
 5. Wheelchair accessibility is not available on 1st floor so plan your visit accordingly.
 6. Pets are not allowed.
+7. It is open from Monday to Sunday 10am to 7pm.
+8. Adult tickets is for Euro 12 and kids are free under 6.

 Hope you plan your visits soon.
 Do write your experience or comment below.